-Our satellite clubs programme has been trialled and tested over the last 5 years and has proven very successful in both England & Wales to increase street dance opportunities in communities via academic schools.
-Our taster sessions give every pupil the equal start of trying street dance in an environment that is safe & comfortable to them and brings down barriers to participation by bringing the activity to their PE lesson in school.
+Our satellite clubs programme has been trialled and tested over the last 6 years and has proven very successful in both England & Wales to increase street dance opportunities in communities via academic schools.
+Our taster sessions give every pupil the equal start of trying street dance in an environment that is safe & comfortable to them and brings down barriers to participation by bringing the activity to their PE lesson in school

 We understand the importance of providing different progression pathways as every dancers journey will be different.
-We have training available for those who just want to start their leadership journey and for those who want to be accredited for the leadership work they are already doing.
+We have training available for those who just want to start their leadership journey and for those who want to be certified for the leadership work they are already doing.

-- Street Dance Activators Workshop
+- Street Dance Activators

 - UDOIT Street Dance leadership training